christinemtrinh/NLP_Portfolio/README.md

 ### 5. Sentence Parsing
 A [document](Homework5/Homework5_cmt180004.pdf) that uses three kinds of parsers for a complex sentence.
 All of these parsers aim to reduce ambiguity in different ways.

+### 6. Building a Corpus
+A [program](Homework6/Homework6_cmt180004.py) that recursively scrapes websites to get info about a predefined topic (Mediterranean food!).
+It does its best to filter out what may not be helpful and keep what is.
+It builds a knowledge base that can have further applications, such as a chatbot.